alexander-sholohov/si4463-beacon/README.md

 Si4463 is able to cover 2m band as well (119MHz - 159MHz).
 Please note!
 Without having amateur radio licence you are very limited in frequency range and transmittion power.
-Especially using external antenna and/or without proper LPF.
+Especially with external antenna without proper LPF.
 For ISM frequency details please refer to: https://en.wikipedia.org/wiki/ISM_band

 Don't forget to setup your own beacon text in si4463-beacon.ino:32 - morse.setText()